Sabela is a reactive notebook for Haskell. The name is the Ndebele word for to respond, which is the behaviour it is built around.

 print (x + 5)

-Create a file called examples/tutorial.md:
+Make a file examples/tutorial.md:

 # Sabela basics